tjs-1/smarttransit-osrm-backend/README.md

 To install osmosis with mac: `brew install osmosis`.

-# Step 2: OSM Data
+# Step 2: OSM Data [skip the latest docker file already takes care of this step]

 Download all US south data: